Adrigorithm/AdriTemplater/README.md

 ### Examples
 The most basic usage (template everything from `./app/` to `./translated/` using `translations.csv` with default configuration (-d ';' -l « -r »)): `python3 templater.py translations.csv app/ translated/`
 ![sample](img/default.png)
-With a configuration file (and an override for `template_char_right` through the CLI parameter) it is much more flexible: `python3 templater.py translations.csv app/ translated/ -r '|' -c ./templater_cfg.json`
+With a configuration file (and an override for `template_char_right` through the CLI parameter) it is much more flexible.
+We template only one level down html files with template strings like this one `~1|`: `python3 templater.py translations.csv app/ translated/ -r '|' -c ./templater_cfg.json`
 ```json
 {
     "patterns": [